anudeepkasturi/Full-Stack-TodoApp/Docs/README.md

 ## Minimum Viable Product

 Todo App (Title TBA) is an organizational tool used for creating tasks and setting due dates to help you become more productive.
+At the end of week 9 , this app should:
+* Have user authentication and a demo login
+* Create tasks with a description and a due date
+* Create lists that hold tasks
+ + Have the option to add and delete tasks from lists
+* Have a list summary with the time, number of tasks, and the number completed
+* Have a search function that will show the relevant tasks

 ## Design Docs
 * [View Wireframes][wireframes]